Have questions about coming to hear the Symphony? We have answers!

 A ticket to a concert at Showplace Performance Centre guarantees you a specific numbered seat on the mainfloor or in the balcony.

 We want you to be comfortable attending a PSO concert, so there is no dress code.
-Many people wear business, business-casual, or dressy-casual clothing, but you will see a range of styles in the theatre.
+Many people wear business, business-casual, dressy-casual clothing, or jeans an sweaters – you’ll see a range of styles in the theatre.

 Concerts typically last two hours, with a 15-minute intermission.